Diallo/Diallo/README.md

 ### Hello 👋

 I'm currently a MSc Software Systems Engineering student @ UCL.
 In 2020 I graduated from the University of Amsterdam with a bachelors in Computer Science.
-I am originally from Amsterdam, but I have spent some time in Singapore (NTU) and currently located in London.
+I am originally from Amsterdam 🇳🇱, but I have spent some time in 🇸🇬 Singapore (NTU) and currently located in London.

 I have a passion for financial markets, distributed systems, and the technology and challenges involved with peer-to-peer exchanges.